 Otherwise, if you want enforceable “No Parking” signs, you can go through the Department of Transportation’s Permits Department.
 The cost for the enforceable permit is $25.
 You can apply for the permit on CDOT's permitting platform.
 Instructions on how to apply are available here.

-Street Cleaning starts April 1st and runs through November 30th.
+Street Cleaning starts April 1st and runs through mid November.
 During street cleaning days, vehicles cannot park on a specific side of the street in order to accommodate the street sweeper.
 Please watch for signs on your block so that you know when your street will be swept and park your car accordingly.

 You can view the street sweeping schedule and sign up for text or email alerts by visiting http://sweeparound.us.